1937 24 Hours of Le Mans: Start

+Maison Blanche accident

 It was at the end of the first hour that the accident occurred.
 The Maison Blanche corners, leading up to the pit-straight, already had a notorious reputation with serious multi-car accidents in the 1927 and 1932 races.
 Running a lap down, René Kippeurt lost control of his Bugatti coming through the left-right combination at 130 kp/h (80 mph).
 Hitting the bank hard and mowing down a length of fencing, the car got airborne throwing the driver out onto the circuit before rolling several times down the road.
 Next to arrive were the two BMWs of Roth and Fairfield.
 Instinctively Roth swerved right, sending him over a ditch, through a hedge and rolling his car.
 Unsighted, Fairfield went the other way but slammed into the Bugatti head-on.
 The impact was so hard, it dislodged the engine off the Bugatti's chassis.
-Next to arrive was Trémoulet in his Delahaye, but he could do nothing but hit the stationary Frazer Nash-BMW, and go flying through the air and ending up in a field.
-The Talbot of "Raph" hit Trémoulet and ricocheted into a roadside tree.
+Next to arrive was Trémoulet in his Delahaye, but he could do nothing but hit the stationary Frazer Nash-BMW and go flying through the air and ending up in a field.
+The Talbot of "Raph" hit the Delahaye and ricocheted into a roadside tree.
 The chain reaction continued when the Riley of Forestier, in turn, rear-ended the Talbot and ending up through a hedge.
-Morris-Goodall, in his Aston-Martin, skidded on spilt oil and side-swiped the Bugatti while Chiron, running again, was able to slide to a stop and squeeze his Talbot through.
+Morris-Goodall, in his Aston-Martin, skidded on spilt oil and side-swiped the Bugatti while Chiron, running again, was able to slide to a stop and squeeze his Talbot through the carnage.
 However, running over debris, a sliver slashed a water hose and he lost his coolant forcing his retirement as well.

 Meanwhile, Forestier had got out and, joined by a marshal waving a red flag, was running down the track to warn the rest of the rapidly approaching field, including the leaders.
 Wimille braked hard and picked his way through, but Sommer also had to avoid people running onto the track to pull Kippeurt's motionless body off the racing line.
-Desperately trying to slow up with engine-breaking and missing a gear, he over-revved the engine and his race was effectively over.
+Desperately trying to slow up, with engine-breaking engine-braking he missed a gear and over-revved the engine, and his race was effectively over.
 On the following lap, it expired at the Mulsanne corner.
 The remainder of the field came to a halt, with the race brought to an official stop for the first time.
 The toll on the drivers was severe – Kippeurt died at the scene and five more were taken to hospital.
 Three were discharged with cuts and bruises, but "Raph" had two broken legs, while Fairfield underwent emergency surgery.
 His injuries were too serious though, and he died on Sunday evening.

+After only ten minutes the wrecks and debris were pulled off to the side of the road to allow the field to get through.
+As of 2026, this was the last time the red flag was waved during the 24 Hours of Le Mans.